Senghenydd colliery disaster: Aftermath

 After it reopened the colliery never reached the same levels of employment as before the explosion.
 William Lewis died in August 1914; Shaw continued as manager of the mine until November 1928, when it closed.

 A stage play based on the disaster, by the journalist and broadcaster Margaret Coles, was first performed at the Sherman Cymru, Cardiff in 1991.
 The disaster at Senghenydd has provided the backdrop to two printed works of historical fiction: Alexander Cordell's This Sweet and Bitter Earth (1977) and Cwmwl dros y Cwm (2013) by Gareth F. Williams.

 In 1981 a memorial to those lost in the disaster was unveiled by the National Coal Board.
 Based outside Nant-y-parc Primary School, which is built on the site of the former colliery, the monument is a 20 ft high replica of the colliery's winding gear.
 A second monument was unveiled in 2006 to the dead from both the 1901 and 1913 explosions.

 On 14 October 2013, the centenary of the disaster, a Welsh national memorial to all mining disasters was unveiled at the former pithead.
 Funded by the Aber Valley Heritage Group and their patron Roy Noble, with matched funding from the Welsh Government, a bronze statue by Les Johnson depicting a rescue worker coming to the aid of one of the survivors of the explosion, was unveiled by Carwyn Jones, the First Minister of Wales.
 Jones said: "Mining is central to the story of Wales.
 It has shaped our history and communities and its social and physical legacy is still with us to this day. ...
 It is only right that we have a permanent memorial."
+In March 2024 the memorial garden was added to the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.